 The announcement of which industries will have to comply with the new regulation is due by 7 November, but several countries are already ahead of this schedule with local regulation.

-Some European countries have blazed initial trials in the region, such as the UK with its NCSE regulations, BSI in Germany and Cert IL in Israel.
+Some European countries have blazed initial trials in the region, such as the UK with its NCSE regulations and BSI in Germany.

 Clear the roadblocks – build new bridges